papasop/k-1/README.md

 **What this gives you (verified on pusht_keypoints, n=20 paired)**:
 - Embeddings constrained to Lorentzian unit shell (mq → -1)
-- 16.9% reduction in long-horizon final-step MSE (p < 0.001)
+- 16.9% reduction in long-horizon final-step MSE vs no constraint
+- 18.3% reduction vs scale-matched Euclidean shell baseline
-- 3.8% reduction in velocity variance drift (p = 0.001, BH-corrected)
+- 3.8% reduction in velocity variance drift
 - Trivial implementation cost (5 lines)

 **What this costs you (also verified)**:
-- 7.8% INCREASE in per-step velocity error (p = 0.003, BH-corrected)
+- 7.8% INCREASE in per-step velocity error
 - The trade-off is real and statistically robust

-**What this does NOT give you**:
-- Improvement on mean rollout MSE (essentially unchanged)
-- Reduced cross-seed variance on task metrics (CV ~7%, normal range)
-- Validated benefit on other tasks/architectures (untested)
+**Why Lorentzian, not Euclidean shell**: the Euclidean control experiment (n=20 paired) shows that scale-matched Euclidean unit-shell penalties either break training (E_unit) or slightly hurt task performance (E_dim).
+The Lorentzian signature is necessary.

 **When to use mf loss**: applications where long-horizon endpoint stability matters more than per-step accuracy.
-**When NOT to use it**: applications requiring precise per-step prediction.

 ---